Archery for Beginners: How to Get Started

 There are two main measurements you’ll need when selecting your first bow: draw length and draw weight.
 Let’s discuss each.

-Draw Length.
 The first measurement, draw length, refers to distance to which you can comfortably pull back the bow string.
 Draw length is important because in order to make accurate shots, you need to draw the bow string back the same distance for each shot, every time you shoot.
 Taller people typically have a long draw length, and shorter people typically have a shorter draw length.

 There are two ways to determine your draw length:

 2) Take your height, in inches, and divide by 2.5.
-If you are, say, six feet tall, that means you’re 72 inches tall (6 feet x 12 inches = 72 inches), and 72 divided by 2.5 = 28.8.
+If you are, say, six feet tall, that means you’re 72 inches tall (6 feet x 12 inches = 72 inches).
+72 divided by 2.5 = 28.8.
 So if you’re six feet tall, you’d select a bow with a draw length of 29 inches (draw length in measured in full inches, so you’d round up from 28.8 to 29).
 Taking your height in inches and dividing by 2.5 is remarkably accurate, and seems to work for most people.

 Recurve bows may have a “set” draw weight, meaning, if you buy a bow with a 25-pound draw weight, that’s the bow’s draw weight, forever and ever.
 This is usually the case for recurve bows where the limbs are permanently attached to the riser.
 Some recurves, however, have limbs that you can remove and replace with lighter/heavier limbs—thereby adjusting the draw weight of the bow.
 These limbs are called “takedown limbs” (and you can see our “Parts of a Bow” section for more).
-If you’re a new archer, a bow with takedown limbs is a great option, because with time and practice, your strength will increase, and you can use takedown limbs to make your bow more powerful.
+If you’re a new archer, a bow with takedown limbs is a great option.
+With time and practice, your strength will increase and you can use takedown limbs to make your bow more powerful.

 Additional Gear for Bows / Bow Packages